Any-berg/quickbuild/README.md

 ## Login Name Changes

 [My Setting](https://wiki.pmease.com/display/qb90/Manage+User+Profile) normally allows users to change their `Login Name`.
 This causes problems for any external authenticator.
-Using [Single Sign-On](https://wiki.pmease.com/display/qb90/Single+sign-on+Support) has forced the reverse proxy to disable it as a security risk: it could have been used to secretly initialize the accounts of still unregistered colleagues with preset passwords.
+Using [Single Sign-On](https://wiki.pmease.com/display/qb90/Single+sign-on+Support) has forced the reverse proxy to disable `Login Name` changing as a security risk: it could be used to secretly initialize the accounts of still unregistered colleagues with preset passwords.
 If someone's `Login Name` still needs to be changed, administrators can do that from [User Management](https://wiki.pmease.com/display/qb90/User+and+Group+Management).